YusraTahir13/AML-PROJECT-BASIC/README.md

  ## Objective ##

-To build a binary classification model that can accurately predict:
+* To build a binary classification model using Logistic Regression model to accurately classify tumors as benign (Cancerous) or malignant (Non-cancerous) based on cellular morphology.

-* Malignant (Cancerous tumor)
+* Compare model performance against a baseline classifier to validate predictive improvement.

-* Benign (Non-cancerous tumor)
+* Prioritize reducing false negatives, ensuring malignant cases are rarely missed.

 ## Challenges ##